Nat34/Structure-CSS/README.md

 # Style-CSS
 Client-Side Topic: CSS

-This folder contains practice files.
+This repository contains practice files.
 These files are created while learning to use Cascading Style Sheets (CSS).
 These stylesheets are used to describe the presentation of an HTML or XML document and describes how the elements should be displayed on screen, in speech or other media.
 HTML files in use were created for [Structure-HTML](https://github.com/Nat34/Structure-HTML.git) project.
 These practice files and documentation (notes) are the result of learning (by doing) with the following text:
 ```
 "Learning Web App Development by Semmy Purewal (O'Reilly).
 Copyright 2014 Semmy Purewal, 978-1-449-37019-0."
 ```